Shish Tawook (Yogurt Marinade)

 - Marinade – Combine the marinade ingredients in a shallow ceramic, glass, or plastic bowl.

-Pro tip – Do not use aluminum to marinate, as the citrus in the marinade can oxidize with the metal. - Marinate – Add the chicken cubes to the marinade and mix until all the chicken pieces are well coated.
+- Marinate – Add the chicken cubes to the marinade and mix until well coated.
 Then, cover the bowl and refrigerate for at least 2 hours or overnight to allow the flavors to meld.

 - Skewers – Thread the marinated chicken cubes onto the skewers, leaving a little space between each piece.
 If using wooden skewers, soak them in water for about 30 minutes to prevent burning during grilling.